-It’s difficult to obtain an IP rating for original vintage lights, which often predate the rating system itself, so the lights on this site should only be used outside the shaded zones outlined below.
+It’s difficult to obtain an IP rating for original vintage lights, which often predate the rating system itself, so the lights available on our website should only be used outside the shaded zones outlined below.

 If you also need lighting closer to wet areas, we recommend subtly supplementing your vintage lights with modern fittings carrying the appropriate IP rating.